 As easy as they are to find and install, plugins aren’t set it and forget.
 Each time you install and activate a plugin on your site, you’re introducing new programming.
 This can come with new complexities in terms of site performance and can introduce potential vulnerabilities for your site’s security.
 It’s important to vet your plugins closely and review them consistently!

 Once per quarter, we recommend performing a plugin audit (with your developer’s input, if you’re not sure what any of them do!) to evaluate which plugins are truly necessary for your site.
 Feel free to use the following tips to audit your plugins:

 Remove any plugins/widgets you're not using.
 Deactivated plugins can still take up space on your site and have the same vulnerabilities as activated plugins, so delete them instead.
 You can always reinstall later if you need that plugin’s functionality again.

 There’s no hard and fast rule to the number of plugins you should have on your site, but work to limit plugin usage and make sure you have a good reason for each plugin you’re running.

 Am I using it RIGHT NOW?

-Remove plugins that you only use occasionally.
+Remove plugins you only use occasionally.
 If there’s a plugin you only use once in a while (like WP-Optimize or Broken Link Checker), completely remove it between uses and reinstall when needed.

 Is it up to date?

-Update plugins.
+Regularly check for updates to your plugins.
 Out-of-date plugins can introduce vulnerabilities to your site and become a prime target for hacking and malware injection!
 Keep your plugins as updated as possible.

 When evaluating new plugins, look for ones that have been updated within the last six months.
 Things change quickly in the world of web development.
 If a plugin developer isn’t actively working to keep their codebase up to date, this could leave your site open to vulnerabilities.